Musk gives Twitter workers deadline to decide job fate

-Elon Musk says Twitter is a software and servers company at its heart and wants employees to decide by Thursday evening if they want to remain a part of the business, according to an email the new owner sent to Twitter workers.
+NEW YORK (AP) — Elon Musk says Twitter is a software and servers company at its heart and wants employees to decide by Thursday evening if they want to remain a part of the business, according to an email the new owner sent to Twitter workers.

 Musk wrote that employees “will need to be extremely hardcore” to build “a breakthrough Twitter 2.0″ and that long hours at high intensity will be needed for success.

-Musk said Twitter will be much more engineering-driven, with employees who write “great code” comprising the majority of the team.
+Musk, who also heads Tesla and SpaceX, said Twitter will be much more engineering-driven, with employees who write “great code” comprising the majority of the team.

 The billionaire, who completed the $44 billion takeover of the San Francisco company in late October, has already fired much of its full-time workforce by email on Nov.
-4 and is moving to eliminate an untold number of contract jobs.
+4 and is moving to eliminate an untold number of contract jobs for those who are tasked with fighting misinformation and other harmful content.

+Musk has vowed to ease restrictions on what users can say on the platform.
+While he’s received criticism, he has tried to reassure companies that advertise on the platform and others that it won’t damage their brands by associating them with harmful content.

+Musk has also indicated that he plans to resume Twitter’s premium service — which grants blue-check “verification” labels to anyone willing to pay $8 a month – on November 29.
+The billionaire said in a tweet that the relaunch would take place later this month in an effort to make sure the service is “rock solid.”

 Musk asked workers to click yes on a link provided in the email if they want to be part of the “new Twitter.”
 He said that employees had until 5 p.m.
 Eastern on Thursday to reply to the link.
 Employees who don’t reply by that time will receive three months of severance, according to the email.